 Google and other search engines (yes, there are others) are set up to favor websites who provide original, useful & engaging information.
 They seek to offer web users the best answer to their query from the most credible source.
-The only way to be deemed a credible source is to gain that credibility by consistently publishing original content about your field onto your site, and distributing links to your information on your business social media accounts.
-Quite frankly, Google views duplicate content as a negative factor in your overall ranking score.
+The only way to be deemed a credible source is to gain that credibility by consistently publishing original content about your field onto your site, and distributing links to your information via outreach.

 How to easily check for duplicate content on your Audiology website:

 - Copy a sentence or two from your website (highlight the text – right click and press copy)

 - Head over to www.google.com

 - Paste the sentence from your website into the search field on Google – and add quotation marks around the sentence.

 - Look in the results for your sentence in bold.
 These are exact matches to your search.

 If a long list of different websites show in the results with your exact copied sentence in bold, then you have duplicate content.